Filipe Duarte (footballer)

-Filipe Manuel Cordeiro Duarte (born 30 March 1985, in Lisbon) is a professional footballer who plays for Chao Pak Kei as a central defender.
-Born in Portugal, he plays for the Macau national team.
+Filipe Manuel Cordeiro Duarte (born 30 March 1985) is a professional footballer who most recently played for Benfica de Macau as a central defender.
+Born in Portugal, he played for the Macau national team.

 International career

 Filipe Duarte secured Macau's first ever World Cup qualifying win on 6 June 2019 against Sri Lanka.
 But the Macau Football Association then refused to send the team to Sri Lanka to play the second leg due to security reasons.

+On 30 August 2024, it was announced that Durate, along with other Portuguese-born permanent Macanese residents are ineligible to play for the Macau National Football Team, ending his international career with Macau.

 International goals

 Scores and results list Macau's goal tally first.